-Customizing Your Debt Payoff Plan Approach
+Customize Your Debt Payoff Plan Approach

-The words “snowflake,” “snowball” and “avalanche” might sound like an increasingly alarming day on the mountain, but they also apply to three popular debt payoff methods, one of which may be just right for you.
+The words “snowball” and “avalanche” might sound like an increasingly alarming day on the mountain, but they also apply to three popular debt payoff methods, one of which may be just right for you.

-But people using the debt snowball method, beware: Ignoring interest rates usually means paying more money in the long run.
-If savings is your main priority, you’ll probably want to look at the Avalanche Method, which has you putting more money toward your higher-interest rate debt first.
-Not only does this approach save you money, it can also help you get debt-free sooner.
+• If savings is your main priority, you’ll probably want to look at the avalanche method, which has you putting more money toward your higher-interest rate debt first.
+Not only does this avalanche method save you money, it can also help you get debt-free sooner.

-Trying a Debt Detox
+Try a Debt Detox

 People often compare getting fiscally fit with getting physically fit, and with good reason.
 Whether you’re trying to achieve financial goals or health and fitness goals, you’re more likely to succeed if you have a good plan in place, a fair amount of willpower, and a desire to change your habits.

-Upping the Minimum
+Amp up the Minimum

-Another approach for a debt payoff plan is to pay more than the minimum balance each month.
+Another approach for a debt payoff plan is to pay more than the minimum payment each month.
 Whether you have student loans or credit card debt, paying more than the minimum can help accelerate your debt payoff journey.

 It can be tempting to just stick with paying the minimum balance due rather than adding to it.
 But paying as much as you can each month (without stretching yourself too thin) can add up.
 In order to make this happen, however, you may have to make a few sacrifices.